PawseySC/singularity-containers/_episodes/22-build-docker.md

 > Some Docker installations use a `buildx` builder whose output is not loaded automatically.
 In that case, build with:
 >
 > ```bash
-> $ docker buildx build --platform linux/amd64 --load -t "$IMAGE_TAG" .
+> $ docker buildx build --platform linux/amd64 --load -t "$IMAGE" .
 > ```
 > {: .source}
 {: .callout}